 Do I have to do A&E to be able to locum during FY3?

 No. First of all, you can locum in any specialty, especially general medicine where there are usually so many posts available and generally it is less stressful.
 Whilst it is true that some places will only hire those that have A&E experience, this is easily achievable through locums in hospitals where they are quite desperate for any doctor.
-After this you can locum in A&E in your chosen hospital if you really want to.
+After this, you can locum in A&E in your chosen hospital if you really want to.
 Nevertheless, A&E is an excellent rotation where you are challenged to become a competent doctor and I would highly recommend it!

 Should I do GP?

-It is important for every doctor to appreciate how challenging it is being a GP.
+It is important for every doctor to appreciate how challenging it is to be a GP.
 Differentiating between the emergency and the benign symptoms is incredibly challenging without investigations.
 Furthermore, having a comprehensive knowledge of every specialty is admirable.
 However, many doctors will become GPs without any previous GP experience.
 You can always do a taster week or talk to the many GP trainees that you will be working alongside.

 Should I do the specialty I am interested in doing long term?

-Doing the specialty that you’re considering long term can be really helpful to ensure that you truly do love it.
+Doing the specialty that you’re considering long-term can be really helpful to ensure that you truly do love it.
 Try to do the specialty either late in FY1 or early in FY2 (if you’re planning on not taking an FY3).
 Specialty applications begin in November of FY2 meaning any later and it’ll be after you’ve already applied!

 It is important, however, to consider that Anaesthetics/ACCS favours applicants who have related clinical experience.
 Therefore you get more points for your specialty application if you have more rotations in the relevant jobs.
 Similarly, for core surgical training, those with some days spent in surgery having observed some cases in theatre are favoured.
 Ensure you review the “Self Assessment Criteria” for whatever specialty you plan to apply to.